inbindapp/docs/docs/get-started.md

 ---

 # Get Started with Inbind
 Welcome to Inbind!
-This guide will get you started quickly to manage your Webflow content more efficiently Inbind.
+This guide will get you started quickly to manage your Webflow content more efficiently in Inbind.

 ## What is Inbind?